FoxLeader/TraumaBuildSystem/Docs/README.md

 ---

 Current Limitations:

 - **Requires** a C++20 compliant compiler.
 I'll be lowering this requirement in future releases.

-- **Works only on Windows using MinGW.** Full support for Windows and Linux support is planned, and I'll gladly accept Mac support pull requests.
+- **Works only on Windows using MinGW.** Full support for Windows and Linux is planned, and I'll gladly accept Mac support pull requests.

 ## A Quick Example